-Attending Lindsey Wilson College, a student can earn the associate's (AA), bachelor's (BA, BS, BSN), or master's (MEd) degree in an academic program ranging from art, biology, business, communication, and counseling to psychology, recreation, or teacher education.
-Program faculty and the Academic Affairs staff can assist students to make academic plans for their future by answering questions they may have about academic programs and policies or by assisting them with advising or registration.
+Lindsey Wilson College offers associate (AA), bachelor's (BA, BS, BSN), master's (MA, MEd) and doctoral (PhD) degrees.
+Program faculty and the Academic Affairs Office staff can assist students to make academic plans for their future by answering questions they may have about academic programs and policies or by assisting them with advising or registration.